tbogdala/sentient_core/README.md

 - [x] multiline input is supported by ending a line with "\n" and hitting enter.
 - [x] 'multi-chat' mode ('m' key) allowing the user to ('r') reply as themselves or click a number 1-9 to reply as another participant.
 The '1' key is bound to the character owning the chatlog file.
+- [ ] command interface to input special instructions such as getting or setting variables used in text generation (in active development)
+- [x] emotional boosting characters to be biased towards specified emotions (by setting the variable 'emotional_boosts' or shorthand, 'eb')

 ### Configuration